LINKIT-Group/aws-workspace/README.md

-# AWS Workspace
+# Cloud Toolkit
 Docker based Workspace configuration to manage deployments on AWS.
 This includes environment-setup for most common access-scenario's, the awscli package, and packages closely related and/ or used together in practice.

 Build and run via Makefile.
-Mounts repository directory from HOST in container runtime on /repo.
+Mounts repository directory from HOST in container runtime on /git.
 Default is ~/repositories on HOST (can be changed in Makefile).

 Stable points to a directory where packages are version-locked, these are tested frequently on each (sub-) stack in the following repositories;